Why Moving Abroad Feels Harder Than Expected: Identity, Attachment, and the Psychological Challenge of Relocation

 “Once more into the breach…”

-Loneliness is common.
+Feeling lonely, even when with your family, is to be expected.
 Building meaningful connections may feel daunting, yet the first step is often the simplest: reaching out.
-As in Henry V, “once more into the breach”, each moment of stepping out of comfort and into community is a huge leap of courage: starting a conversation in imperfect Spanish, returning to the same café, allowing yourself to be seen.
-Roberto Assagioli’s “act of will” reminds us that will is not about erasing distress, but choosing how we relate to it: acknowledging discomfort while taking deliberate steps toward engagement.
+As in Henry V, “once more into the breach”, each moment of stepping out of comfort and into community is a significant act of courage—starting a conversation in imperfect Spanish, returning to the same café or class, allowing yourself to be seen.

 Remember Why You Moved